tomekszafranski/ZX48K-AllInOne/README.md

 ## Remarks

-* Decoupling 100nF capacitors are unmarked and located near most of the ICs.
+* 17 decoupling 100nF capacitors are unmarked and located near most of the ICs.

 * vLA82S+ is equiped with write-only AY-3-8910 Sound emulator so if not needed Turbo sound section can be ommited.